Report: Multiple teams interested in Frank Ntilikina

 “I know it’s been a bad moment for me shooting-wise,” Ntilikina told Bleacher Report in a recent interview.
 “But it’s going to be all right.
 It’s the story of the NBA.
 It’s the story of young players coming in, and you know, this is how it happens.”

-The Knicks will host the Bucks on Saturday.
-They’ll enter that matchup with a 7-16 record.
+The Knicks will host the Wizards on Monday.
+They’ll enter that matchup with an 8-16 record.